Pureblueessentialsorg/pureblueessentials.com.au/content/about/index.md

 Prices on the website are subjected to change without any notice.
 However, when an order is confirmed and paid for, we will honour the price for that sale.

-Once an order is confirmed and paid for, order cancellation requests due to change of mind or an incorrectly placed order, will be treated as a Change of Mind Return - please refer to our '*[Returns](https://www.awo.com.au/returns/)*' policy for all information.
+Once an order is confirmed and paid for, order cancellation requests due to change of mind or an incorrectly placed order, will be treated as a Change of Mind Return - please refer to our  Returns Policy for more information.

-Products sold are not for human ingestion or consumption.
+Products sold are *not for human ingestion or consumption*.
 They are for external use only and not for any other intended purpose.

 **Payments:**